joe-taylor/postgres-jupyter-environment/README.md

     export DATABASE_TO_DUMP=foo
     docker-compose exec postgres pg_dump -Fc -U postgres $DATABASE_TO_DUMP  > /path/to/db.dump

-To restore from database dump, clear and recreate any necessary users and databases, and then run the following:
+To restore from a local database dump, first clear and recreate any necessary users and databases, and then run the following:

     cat /path/to/db.dump | docker-compose exec -T postgres pg_restore -U postgres -d postgres